Anthony Joshua vs Andy Ruiz Jr Re-Match Fight Odds, Free Bets & Betting Offers

 Perhaps the biggest fight of Joshua’s career to-date came in April of 2017 when the former Olympic gold medalist went up against Wladimir Klitschko at Wembley Stadium.
 At the weigh-in, the Ukrainian came in at 240 and a quarter pounds, whilst Joshua was 250 pounds.
 In the fight, both men gave everything in front of ninety thousand people and the Englishman won by technical knockout in the eleventh round.
 Even without the knockout, Joshua was ahead with two of the judges.

-As a professional, Anthony Joshua has fought twenty-two times to date and has won twenty-one of them by knockout and the remaining one by decision.
-Since fighting Klitschko he has taken on Carlos Takam, Joseph Parker and Alexander Povetkin, though the big fight that he wants is against Tyson Fury, who he called out after his win in Wembley back in 2017.
-In September 2018, The Ring, the Transnational Boxing Rankings Board (TBRB) and BoxRec all ranked Joshua as the best active heavyweight in the world.
+As a professional, Anthony Joshua has fought twenty-three times to date and has won twenty-one of them by knockout, one by decision and of course one loss, most recently when he lose his belts to Ruiz.
+Since fighting Klitschko he has taken on Carlos Takam, Joseph Parker, Alexander Povetkin and Andy Ruiz, though the big fight that he wants is against Tyson Fury, who he called out after his win in Wembley back in 2017.

 Anthony Joshua Stats and Facts